-Accurate determination of the amount of material smaller than 75 μm (No. 200) cannot be made using just AASHTO T 27.
+Accurate determination of the amount of material smaller than 75 $\mu$ m (No. 200) cannot be made using just AASHTO T 27.
 If quantifying this material is required, use AASHTO T 11 in conjunction with AASHTO T 27.

-This FOP covers sieve analysis in accordance with AASHTO T 27-22 and materials finer than 75 $\mu$ m (No. 200) in accordance with AASHTO T 11-22 performed in conjunction with AASHTO T 27.
+This FOP covers sieve analysis in accordance with AASHTO T 27-24 and materials finer than 75 $\mu$ m (No. 200) in accordance with AASHTO T 11-24 performed in conjunction with AASHTO T 27.
 The procedure includes three methods: A, B, and C.

-- Balance or scale: Capacity sufficient for the masses shown in Table 1, accurate to 0.1 percent of the sample mass or readable to 0.1 g, and meeting the requirements of AASHTO M 231 - Sieves: Meeting the requirements of ASTM E11 - Mechanical sieve shaker: Meeting the requirements of AASHTO T 27 - Suitable drying equipment (refer to FOP for AASHTO T 255) - Containers and utensils: A pan or vessel of sufficient size to contain the sample covered with water and permit vigorous agitation without loss of material or water - Optional - Mechanical washing device - Mallet: With a rubber or rawhide head having a mass of $0.57 \pm 0.23$ kg $(1.25 \pm 0.5 \text{ lb})$
+- Balance or scale: Capacity sufficient for the masses shown in Table 1, readable to 0.1 g, and meeting the requirements of AASHTO M 231 - Sieves: Meeting the requirements of ASTM E11 - Mechanical sieve shaker: Meeting the requirements of AASHTO T 27

+- Suitable drying equipment (refer to FOP for AASHTO T 255) - Containers: A pan or vessel of sufficient size to contain the sample covered with water and permit vigorous agitation without loss of material or water - Optional - Utensil: device for agitating the sample during the washing procedure. - Mechanical washing device - $\circ$ Mallet: With a rubber or rawhide head having a mass of 0.57 $\pm 0.23$ kg (1.25 $\pm 0.5$ lb) - Wetting Agent: A dispersing agent that will promote separation of the fine materials without degrading the aggregate.
+Any detergent used shall not leave a residue on the sample during the washing procedure.